AndrewBarrett182/DevOps-Practical-Project/README.md

 ## Front-End Design

+Two different implementations were created for the services one of which include more numbers that can be drawn from therefore having increased prize winnings due to the lower odds of getting a match.
+Also, this second implementation includes showing 10 instances within the database at a time rather than 5 in the first implementation as well as a background colour change.
+This is so that the rolling update of the application can be seen clearly to the user.

 The front-end design uses a Jinja2 template as the user interface.
 The design used is simple and easily understandable.

+### First Implementation

 The initial starting point of the application which consists of a title, generate button, and no database shown: